 Mayor Matthews noted that FDOT had not been prepared to comment on Agenda Item #10.
 I. C that involved the potential closure of the Rio Villa intersection at US 41 and a potential unintended consequence from that action.
 She observed that if the Rio Villa access was closed, the County would need to repair Baynard Drive to include the ability to exit at the light on Aqui Esta Drive.
 She noted that there was also an RV storage unit there.
 She noted that given the size of some RVs drivers cannot easily use narrow Baynard Drive, which can create a very serious safety hazard.

-Mayor Matthews thanked FDOT for consideration to doubling the length of the left turn lane on US 41 at Aqui Esta Drive which w greatly improve safety.
+Mayor Matthews thanked FDOT for consideration to doubling the length of the left turn lane on US 41 at Aqui Esta Drive which would greatly improve safety.

 MPO Chair Tiseo thanked Gary Harrell for accommodating the MPO Board during the extended MPO Director selection process.